Combat

 Morale

-The only time such beings should fight to the death is if they estimate that doing so is their best shot at living.
+These beings only fight to the death if they estimate it as their best chance of survival.
 To represent this: